 The bill would amend the Act by expanding the eligible practice areas loan recipients could engage in to meet their loan obligations under the Act.
 The bill would add general psychiatry and child psychiatry to the definitions of "approved post graduate residency training program" and "service commitment area."
 The bill also would allow a loan recipient under the Act to meet the loan obligation to engage in the fulltime practice of medicine and surgery in a service commitment area if the person served as a full-time faculty member of the University of Kansas in general or child psychiatry.
-Additionally, the bill would allow a loan recipient to satisfy the obligation to engage in the full-time practice of medicine and surgery in a service commitment area by performing at least 100 hours per month of on-site mental health care at a medical facility or at a community mental health center (CMHC).
+Additionally, the bill would allow a loan recipient to satisfy the obligation to engage in the full-time practice of medicine and surgery in a service commitment area by performing at least 100 hours per month of on-site mental health care at a medical facility, at a community mental health center (CMHC), at Larned State Hospital (LSH), Osawatomie State Hospital (OSH), or at any facility that provides mental health services and is operated by a state agency.